 Visit the recently refurbished CBD and see the many heritage listed buildings and take advantage of the free Wi-Fi.

-On your visit to Mount Morgan, make sure to stop in at the Mount Morgan Railway station at 1 Railway Parade, Mount Morgan.
+On your visit to Mount Morgan, make sure to stop in at the Mount Morgan Historical Railway Museum and Visitor Information Centre at 1 Railway Parade, Mount Morgan.
 The station was established in 1898 and operated for 90 years, connecting Mount Morgan and all its riches to the world!
-Today, it is home to the Visitor Information Centre and is the meeting point for a TMC’s Guided tours.

-Don’t forget to bring your fishing rod and bathing suit with you to visit “The Big Dam” before departing Mount Morgan.
+Don’t forget to bring your fishing rod and bathing suit with you to visit the No. 7 Dam, also known as “The Big Dam” before departing Mount Morgan.
 The last (and largest) of the seven dams built along the Dee River, The Big Dam is home to Dawson River Barramundi, Sleepy Cod, Yellow Belly, and Red Claw (otherwise known as Fresh Water Lobster) and is a popular picnic stop with a fully undercover playground and free electric BBQ’s.

 Australia's Country Way guides you to the delights and treasures that pepper the countryside of the Great Dividing Range.
 From Sydney to Rockhampton.